PeterLiuSHS/PeterLiuSHS/README.md

 ## About

-I'm a backend-focused software engineer with experience building internal financial platforms and data-intensive applications.
+I'm an MSc Computer Science student at **University College Dublin**, focused on backend engineering, distributed systems, and financial technology.

-From **2021 to 2023**, I worked in a two-person engineering team at a credit rating company in Shanghai, where I helped build and maintain backend systems supporting **150+ structured finance analysts**.
+Before transitioning into software engineering, I worked as an **ABS Credit Rating Analyst** at a credit rating company in Shanghai, where I developed a strong interest in the systems and data infrastructure behind financial workflows.

-My work included backend workflow development, data migration, approval processes, state transitions, financial data validation, third-party API integration, and production support using **Java, Spring Boot, and MySQL**.
+Alongside my structured finance responsibilities, I worked closely with the technology team on the rollout of an internal shadow-rating platform supporting **150+ analysts**, contributing to workflow requirements, historical data migration and validation, UAT, and production adoption.

-I'm currently completing an MSc in Computer Science at **University College Dublin**, while building projects around distributed systems, financial data, and backend infrastructure.
+Today, I build backend and data-intensive systems using **Java, Spring Boot, Python, SQL, RabbitMQ, Redis, Docker, and AWS**, with a particular interest in financial data platforms and distributed systems.

 ---

 ## Professional Experience

-### Software Engineer · Backend / Data Platform
+### ABS Credit Rating Analyst
 **Credit Rating Company · Shanghai, China**
 `Jun 2021 – Aug 2023`

-Worked in a two-person engineering team under code review, developing and supporting internal platforms used by structured finance analysts.
+Worked in structured finance with a strong focus on data, internal systems, and technology-enabled rating workflows.

 **Shadow Rating Platform**

-- Built backend workflows for project creation, asset entry, multi-stage approval, rating assignment, tranche testing, versioning, and final project lock.
+- Collaborated with the technology team on the rollout of an internal shadow-rating platform supporting **150+ structured finance analysts**.
-- Supported **150+ analysts**, with approximately **80–90 structured finance projects per year** and around **30 assets per project**.
+- Helped translate structured-finance processes into system workflows covering project setup, asset data entry, shadow-rating requests, multi-stage review, tranche testing, version management, and final project approval.
-- Migrated approximately **2,000 historical rating records** from a legacy platform, including field mapping, deduplication, cleansing, validation, and incremental migration before production cutover.
+- Supported the migration and reconciliation of approximately **2,000 historical rating records**, including company identity matching, duplicate identification, inconsistent rating records, missing identifiers, and legacy project mappings.
-- Integrated external company-information APIs and internal financial/rating APIs for company data, risk metrics, stress-testing results, and structured finance workflows.
+- Worked with company registration data and internal rating data to validate company identities, financial information, rating histories, and downstream workflow results.
-- Implemented financial statement input, draft saving, balance validation, Excel import/export, audit logs, and regulatory traceability.
+- Participated in UAT and production rollout by validating business rules, testing workflow transitions, reconciling migrated data, identifying defects, and coordinating fixes with the technology team.
-- Helped migrate workflow logic from Java enum + conditional transitions into a lightweight state-machine design with centralized transition rules, authorization checks, and operation history.
+- Supported data and operational requirements around financial statement input, Excel-based workflows, historical records, approval traceability, and regulatory review.
-- Supported UAT, data correction, production troubleshooting, user permissions, and internal business requests.
+- Provided ongoing production support for data corrections, workflow issues, user access, and business requests after rollout.

-`Java` `Spring Boot` `MySQL` `REST APIs` `Excel / Apache POI` `RBAC` `Workflow Systems`
+`Structured Finance` `Data Validation` `Data Migration` `SQL` `Excel` `UAT` `Workflow Systems` `Financial Data`

 ---